MasterAM/meteor-lag-methods/README.md

 If set, it will be the default delay for methods without specific settings.

-**methods**: `Object`

-An object with method names as keys and desired delays in millisecond as values.

-Overrides default delays.

 **usePredefinedExcludes**: `Boolean`

 The package contains a built-in list of method names that should probably not be delayed even when the package is active.